uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/3-merge-conflicts.md

 to get it back in sync.

+## Generating a Merge Conflict

 To create a merge conflict, we need to edit files in different and conflicting ways.
-In the temp copy of the repository, replace both occurrences of `red` with `green` in `balloons.py`:
+In the temp copy of the repository, open `balloons.py` in the VSCode editor and replace both occurrences of `red` with `green` in `balloons.py`:

 ```
 print("Let's get started.")